If you open permissions on a file or folder and get this message:

 Permissions Are Incorrectly Ordered

-And if you list files in cygwin and the user:group looks like this:
+And if you list files in Cygwin and the user:group looks like this:

 [waste@server /cygdrive/e/folder_with_bad_permissions]# ll